 I feel better telling people about my life choices when they ask kindly rather than demand a reason.
 If someone asked for more information about the reasoning behind my choices, I would never refuse to tell them more.
 I enjoy talking about recovery and what got me to where I am in sobriety, and spreading that message is important.
 However, when people phrase it like, “So are you, like, an alcoholic?” it sounds judgmental and makes me not want to elaborate.
-As with much of the content in conversations, it’s all about how you approach a topic.
+As with most conversations, it’s all about how you approach a topic.

-Though every person and situation is different, these suggestions provide a starting point when opening to doors of discussion surrounding alcoholism.
-When it comes down to it, a successful conversation is about being kind and empathetic without enabled destructive behavior to continue.
+Though every person and situation is different, these suggestions provide a starting point when opening the doors of discussion surrounding alcoholism.
+When it comes down to it, a successful conversation is about being kind and empathetic without enabling destructive behavior to continue.

 4 Consequences I Faced In Active Alcohol Addiction

 When in active alcohol addiction, many aspects of a person’s life become affected—and usually not in a positive way.
 Just because alcohol is legal does not mean it cannot impact your life negatively when abused.
 Still, many people, including myself, find this out the hard way.